 Librarians and libraries in films

 Below is a list of depictions of libraries and librarians in animated and live-action films.
 It is one of many pages about librarians and libraries in animated series, anime series, comics, and accompanied by the list of fictional librarians.
 I created this page first on January 3, 2022.
 This list is arranged alphabetically by series title, including only librarians and libraries.
 I also mainly focus on English-language animated films, but there is some foreign-language animation and anime films, along with some live-action films.
 All of these episodes I have listed here, I have watched at least once, and sometimes more than once!
 I have linked to posts relating to the animated series shown in the below list.
 Articles like “the” are generally disregarded when alphabetizing for this list.
-There are some series, like My Brilliant Friend and The Queens Gambit which have library scenes, but neither are films, but rather TV series.

 The Adjustment Bureau (2011)